-A. Write the parameters into the file /etc/kurento/modules/kurento/WebRtcEndpoint.conf. ini.
-Do this if your settings are static and you know them beforehand.
+• Static config.
+If the STUN or TURN parameters are well know and will not change over time, write them into the file /etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini.

 To only use STUN server (TURN relay will not be used):